History of the hamburger: Commercialization

 The first automobile production line was created by Karl Benz in Germany in 1888.
 The widespread appearance of telephones occurred at the beginning of the 20th century, along with other modern means of communication, including radio.
-For the average American who had not eaten in a restaurant in his or her entire life, the fast food chains that appeared in the cities offered an alternative form of restaurant in which eating was very much a public activity.
+For the average American who had not eaten in a restaurant in their entire life, the fast food chains that appeared in the cities offered an alternative form of restaurant in which eating was very much a public activity.
 The concept of a "greasy spoon" was thus born with these restaurants, in which hygiene suffered in exchange for more inexpensive food.
 On the other hand, there was a growing interconnected world in which trips by car, bus, and rail became increasingly available.
 All these means of transport were improving at the time, and soon it was necessary to feed a growing population that was "in permanent transit", frequently moving through different cities on business.
 George Pullman invented the sleeping car and the dining car in response to the needs of these people in the 1870s.
 Similarly, the English immigrant Frederick Henry Harvey was the first to use "dynamic mass movement" in restoring the Fred Harvey Company, which catered to the patrons of a chain of hotels located near railway stations, as well as offering catering, services, and high quality products on the trains themselves.